- Owners and Builders

 A new climate zone may be considered for inclusion in NatHERS if a suitably qualified expert can provide evidence to the National Administrator that:

-NatHERS Reference Meteorological Year (RMY) climate files for 2012 have been compiled from Bureau of Meteorology (BOM) raw climate data and are used to simulate a typical year for every NatHERS climate zone in Australia.
+Climate data are included in NatHERS Accredited Software.
+NatHERS Reference Meteorological Year (RMY) climate files are compiled from Bureau of Meteorology (BOM) raw climate data and are used to simulate a typical year for every NatHERS climate zone in Australia.